khackethal/project-4-server/README.md

         return Response(updated_list.errors, status=status.HTTP_422_UNPROCESSABLE_ENTITY)
 ```

-Another noteworthy feature of the backend is the tweaked the login return, which returns the user id, enabling me to write a simple Front End React Hook for every component to use to identify the current user and update the component render immediatly on user changes (detailed in FrontEnd section).
+Another noteworthy feature of the backend is the tweaked the login return, which returns the user id, enabling me to write a simple Front End React Hook for every component to use to identify the current user and update the component render immediately on user changes (detailed in FrontEnd section).

 ```